zml72062/linear-ode/README.md

 ## Dependencies

-The program uses `ginac` as its user interface, while exploits `flint` to perform efficient computations.
+The program uses `ginac` as its frontend, while exploits either `flint` or `ginac` as its backend.
 One must have libraries `flint` and `ginac` installed on the computer.

 ## Usage

 Run `make` to build the program.
-Please check `example.cpp` to see example usage.
+Please check `example.cpp` and `symexample.cpp` to see example usage.

 ## Introduction